Leah1977/Fishy_pair/TESTING.md

 **Testing**

-Clicked on drop-down menu.
+I clicked on the drop-down menu.
-Clicked on each option.
+I clicked on each option.

 **Result**

 When you click on  Home, you are returned to the home page.
 When you click on How to Play, a modal pops up with instructions on How To Play.
-When you click on Sign up, you are redirected to a sign up page.
+When you click on Sign up, you are redirected to a sign-up page.

 **Expected**
 The links work as expected.